Rhiannon-Udall/cbcflow/docs/source/updating-metadata-with-the-python-api.rst

 Then the ParameterEstimation section should now look like:

-.. collapsible:: ParameterEstimation After Updates
+.. collapse:: ParameterEstimation After Updates

     .. code-block::